data61/raap-sample-app/README.md

 # Getting started

 1. Install node.js (https://nodejs.org)
+2. Clone the repository
+3. `cd` into the cloned repository's working directory
-2. Install http-server (`sudo npm install http-server -g`)
+4. Install http-server (`sudo npm install http-server -g`)
-3. Run http-server (`http-server`) (you may need to refresh your path e.g. via `source ~/.bashrc` first)
+5. Run http-server (`http-server`) (you may need to refresh your path e.g. via `source ~/.bashrc` first)
-4. The sample app is now available at http://127.0.0.1:8080/
+6. The sample app is now available at http://127.0.0.1:8080/

 ---